 OS X has a feature that prevents apps from unidentified developers from launching out of the box.
 While this is a noble cause, it presents issues when launching legitimate apps from great developers that don’t happen to be on Apple’s whitelist.
+That message reads “XYZapp can’t be opened because it is from an unidentified developer.”

 You can go into OS X’s system preferences and disable this protection altogether, but there’s a much more sensible option than that.
 Instead, how about enabling apps from unidentified developers on a case by case basis?
-We’ll show you how after the break.

 Once you receive the dialogue message mentioned above, simply open Preferences > Security > and open the General tab.
 You should notice a message that says “The app was blocked from opening because it is not from an identified developer.”
 To the right of that message you’ll notice a button that says Open Anyway.
 Click that button, and the app will launch successfully.